 Change your goals

 An alternative is to take the focus off your own running and get involved helping a running friend.
-The sense of satisfaction you'll get will rekindle your passion for the sport and will almost certainly get you running again.
+The sense of satisfaction you'll get from helping someone else progress will rekindle your passion for the sport and will almost certainly get you running again.